 THE REBELLIOUS KINGDOM

-Leaving the royal city and choosing a lower
+Leaving the royal city and choosing a

-passes which wound through the great mountains
+deep passes which wound through the great mountains

 surrounding his homeland.
 Onward, seemingly